bjaitrong22/armada-z-webpack5/README.md

 Armada-Z

 ## `Brief Description`
-Spaceship shooting game with one player ship and two enemy ships.
+Spaceship shooting game with one player ship and multiple enemy ships.
 The game is playable, but is not complete.

 Keys for controlling the player ship: